byronpendason/byronpendason.github.io/young_penda.md

 # Act III

 Penda stared into the flames of the funeral pyre.
-In the flames, he kept seeing that fateful moment when his knife slew his brother, and hearing the final words of the eldest son of Pybba.
+In the flames, he kept seeing that fateful moment when his own seax slew his brother, and hearing the final words of the eldest son of Pybba.

 "He may have had his flaws," Cadwallon told him, "But Coenwalh was a great man that shall not be forgotten anytime soon."